arkamn/fb_task/README.md

 After that you take a response like:
 ```
 HTTP/1.1 201 Created
 Content-Type: application/json
 Content-Length: 50

 Links created and saved in DB from 07:12:36.036951
 ```

-HINT: also you can crea array of links from a file:
+HINT: also you can create array of links from a file:

 ```$ curl -X POST -H "Content-Type: application/json" -d @[..DIR..]/fb_task/tmp/links.json http://localhost:8999/visited_links```